 "Public transportation system" means a system of providing public transportation and public transportation facilities to individuals.

-“Regional district” means the specific governing and assessment district created by the member jurisdictions of the Central Oklahoma Regional Transportation Authority for the purpose of providing regional transportation services.
+“Regional district” means the specific governing and assessment district created by the member jurisdictions of the Regional Transportation Authority of Central Oklahoma for the purpose of providing regional transportation services.

 “Streetcar” means a vehicle on rails used primarily for transporting passengers and typically operating on city streets.